 Resources for students and families during the Coronavirus Outbreak: college planning, financial aid, and more

-While Illinois stays home to slow the transmission of the Coronavirus, you can stay on track with college planning, get help with financial aid, and find student loan answers and relief.
+The pandemic has created numerous challenges and required significant—if temporary—changes to education in Illinois, from kindergarten through postsecondary education.
+But you can still stay on track with college planning, get help with financial aid, and find student loan answers and relief.
 Here’s a list of resources to help:

 - Get one-on-one assistance with the college-going process, including help with how to pay for college, by connecting with one of our Illinois Student Assistance Corps (ISACorps) members.

 - Attend an online financial aid application completion event or other workshop for assistance with college planning and financial aid.

 - Text ISAC’s experts with your college planning and financial aid questions and get answers sent directly to your phone with ISAC College Q&A, isac.org/collegeqa, a free text messaging service.

 - Need additional money for college?
 Find scholarships by doing a free search at Cappex.

 - Check out ISAC’s Financial Aid Tips for Students During the Coronavirus Outbreak.

 - Explore various colleges remotely using interactive & self-guided virtual campus tours: YouVisit, CampusTours, YOUniversity and CampusReel.